spencereanes/spencereanes.github.io/index.md

 Welcome to my website.

-I am a senior at St. Olaf College.
-I major in Math and Computer Science, and concentrate in Statistics and Data Science.
+I am a Software Developer at [Epic](https://epic.com).

+I graduated from St. Olaf in May 2020, where I majored in Math and Computer Science, and concentrated in Statistics and Data Science.

 I love working collaboratively to help people solve data-driven problems!